WHEN DO I NEED A PERMIT? WHAT TYPE? WHY? HOW DO I GET ONE AND HOW LONG WILL IT TAKE?

 Protect your investment!
 When considering the purchase of a home, be sure to ask for a record of permits and inspection results for any improvements made – new roof or siding, kitchen or bathroom remodeling, finished basements or attics, decks and porches.
 All are examples of common projects completed with the intent to increase the value of the home for resale.
 Without permits and inspections, however, you can end up inheriting costly repairs due to hidden structural damage, mold, or other problems related to faulty work.

 And lastly - because it’s the law.
-Permits are not optional.
-Failure to obtain a permit prior to starting your project could result in fines and may be classified a misdemeanor.
+Failure to obtain a permit prior to starting your project could result in fines.
 If you are not sure whether or not you need one, call us at 517-676-9155 or email firstname.lastname@example.org.